Sin: Buddhism

 There are a few differing Buddhist views on sin.
 American Zen author Brad Warner states that in Buddhism there is no concept of sin at all.
 The Buddha Dharma Education Association also expressly states "The idea of sin or original sin has no place in Buddhism."

 Ethnologist Christoph von Fürer-Haimendorf explained, "In Buddhist thinking the whole universe, men as well as gods, are subject to a reign of law.
 Every action, good or bad, has an inevitable and automatic effect in a long chain of causes, an effect that is independent of the will of any deity.
 Even though this may leave no room for the concept of 'sin' in the sense of an act of defiance against the authority of a personal god, Buddhists speak of 'sin' when referring to transgressions against the universal moral code."

-However, Anantarika-kamma in Theravada Buddhism is a heinous crime, which through karmic process brings immediate disaster.
-In Mahayana Buddhism these five crimes are referred to as pañcānantarya (Pāli), and are mentioned in The Sutra Preached by the Buddha on the Total Extinction of the Dharma, The five crimes or sins are:
+However, there are five heinous crimes in Buddhism that bring immediate disaster through karmic process.
+These five crimes are collectively referred to as Anantarika-karma in Theravada Buddhism and pañcānantarya (Pāli) in the Mahayana Sutra Preached by the Buddha on the Total Extinction of the Dharma, The five crimes or sins are: